Nasal septal hematoma: Mechanism and pathophysiology

-The exact mechanism for the formation of hematoma from nasal trauma is controversial, but thought to occur in nasal septal hematomas when there is force to the nasal cartilage.
+The exact mechanism for the formation of hematoma from nasal trauma is controversial, but thought to occur in nasal septal hematomas when there is forced to the nasal cartilage.
 The force causes the perichondrial blood vessels to leak and rupture in the nasal septum.
 The cartilage in the septum is avascular and can be 2–4 mm thick.
 The septum gets its blood supply from the ethmoid and sphenopalatine arteries.

 The nasal septum is composed of cartilaginous, membranous, and bony components overlaid by mucoperichondrium and mucoperiosteum.
 Bleeding within the confines of the mucoperichnondrium leads to a septal hematoma, where as external bleeding from Kiesselbach's plexus results in epistaxis.
 The Kiesselbach plexus is located anterior inferior of the nasal septum, where the anastomosis of blood vessels is located.

 Normal nasal mucosa is pink and healthy appearing, without ulcerations, crusting, or bleeding.
 Some common, abnormal variations include septal deviations, spurs, and an enlarged, aerated middle turbinate.
 Pale or inflamed mucosa, purulence, nasal polyps, or a septal perforation are all common pathologic features that may or may not be combined with the abnormal variations listed above.